ZK-NES. de Havilland Canada DHC-8-102A. c/n 125.

 Returned to Bombardier Aircraft Trading - November 1995

-Sold to Tasman Pacific Airlines of N. Z. Ltd - December 1995
+Sold to Tasman Pacific Airlines of N. Z. Limited - December 1995

 Leased to Ansett New Zealand - April 1996

-Ansett New Zealand commenced operating as Qantas New Zealand - September 4, 2000
+Tasman Pacific Airlines of NZ began operating as Qantas New Zealand - September 04, 2000

-Operations ceased and aircraft was placed in storage at Christchurch - April 21, 2001
+The aircraft was placed in open storage at Christchurch - April 21, 2001

 Sold to Finova Capital Plc, Auckland - June 26, 2001

-Leased to Origin Pacific Airways Ltd as registered operator - September 2002
+Leased to Origin Pacific Airways Ltd as the registered operator - September 20, 2002

 Leased to Airlines of PNG Ltd - July 2003

-Departed Christchurch on delivery flight to Port Morseby - August 20, 2003
+Departed Christchurch on the ferry flight to Port Morseby - August 20, 2003

-Arrived Port Morseby at conclusion of delivery flight - August 21, 2003
+Arrived Port Morseby on completion of the ferry flight - August 21, 2003

 Cancelled from the New Zealand Aircraft Register - August 25, 2003